 Investors are strangely willing to ignore the moral hazard of their own behavior, rewarding managements which successfully manipulate quarterly earnings into a steady and predictable uptrend.

 In other instances, you see the principal in the principal-agent relationship being diluted to such a degree that there’s no principal remaining.
 Take the example of a listed company of which no shareholder owns more than 1% of the equity.
-The CEO takes charge, bring their buddies onto the board, start issuing themselves low-priced stock options, or doing a lot of stock unnecessary buybacks while their compensation is directly tied to the stock price.
+The CEO takes charge, brings their buddies onto the board, starts issuing themselves low-priced stock options, or does a lot of stock unnecessary buybacks while their compensation is directly tied to the stock price.

 Moral Hazard in Sales